Sign3labs/sdk-integration-guide/README.md

 ### StopAnalyzingBehaviour

-- Use the function below to safely halt behavioral data collection.
+- Use the function below to safely halt behavioural data collection.
 - Manually stop tracking at the appropriate point, such as after a user completes login, signup, or payment.
 - The SDK continues collecting data until you explicitly stop it.
 - Data collection will automatically stop if the app is killed, but it is recommended to stop it manually.